-The previously uninhabited 500-acre North Island has been transformed into an unspoilt haven of peace and tranquillity for both the most discerning traveler and the critically endangered indigenous wildlife of the Seychelles.
+The previously uninhabited 500-acre North Island has been transformed into an unspoilt haven of peace and tranquillity for both the most discerning traveller and the critically endangered indigenous wildlife of the Seychelles.

-Activities include swimming and sunbathing on any of the four private beaches, scuba diving, snorkeling, sea kayaking, mountain biking, fly-fishing, boating and island hopping.
-Guests are able to explore North Island itself on foot plus neighboring Silhouette Island offers some challenging and hiking trails.
-The island's resident ecologist runs a breeding program for the highly endangered Seychelles giant tortoises and terrapin and, depending on the time of year, you may see turtle eggs being incubated.
+Activities include swimming and sunbathing on any of the four private beaches, scuba diving, snorkelling, sea kayaking, mountain biking, fly-fishing, boating and island hopping.
+Guests are able to explore North Island itself on foot plus neighbouring Silhouette Island offers some challenging and hiking trails.
+The island's resident ecologist runs a breeding programme for the highly endangered Seychelles giant tortoises and terrapin and, depending on the time of year, you may see turtle eggs being incubated.

 You can choose to dine in your villa or join other guests for a drink in the Sunset Bar on the northern end of Grande Anse Beach before sampling Creole inspired dishes in the main restaurant area.
 The island's chef meets each guest upon arrival, discusses their food preferences, and then develops daily menus around that information.
 An impressive cellar containing some of the world's greatest wines and champagnes provides the finishing touch to what has to be the definitive 'barefoot luxury' experience.